nemonik/hands-on-DevOps/readme.md

 OK
 ```

-If you click on the `firefox` service for this build, you will see similiar output as the pre-flight you executed on `development`
+If you click on the `firefox` service for this build, you will see similar output as the pre-flight you executed on `development`

 ```
 2019-10-23 23:24:51,863 INFO Included extra file "/etc/supervisor/conf.d/selenium.conf" during parsing